CarloHan/CarloHan.github.io/source/_posts/A-Concise-Introduction-to-the-EV-Charging-Process.md

   .box img {border-radius: 10px;}
 </style>

-Recently I got a feedback from a customer said the EVSE they owner cannot charge our vehicle.
+Recently I got a feedback from a customer said the EVSE they owned(**charger 1**) cannot charge our vehicle.
 The behavior is when the connector plugged, the EVSE goes to the error status at once.
-Then he send a the model of the charger is as follow:
+Then he send the model of the charger is as follow:

 <div class="box">
   <img src="https://raw.githubusercontent.com/CarloHan/pic-blog/master/pictures/20210427142820.jpg" alt="Efacec EV-HC3" />